sullewarehouse/json-plus/docs/JSON_OBJECT-&-JSON_ARRAY.md

 | Long | Returns the created `JSON_NODE*` pointer that contains the key-value pair |
 | Int64 | Returns the created `JSON_NODE*` pointer that contains the key-value pair |
 | String | Returns the created `JSON_NODE*` pointer that contains the key-value pair |

+## Delete
+Delete an item from a JSON_OBJECT or JSON_ARRAY using a key, index number or reference.

 ## Generate
 Calls the [JSON_Generate](JSON_Generate.md) function.